mrvautin/expressCart/README.md

 There is currently a limited API for certain functions of the app.
 Using the API can be done by firstly generating an API key via the Admin login. `Admin > My Account > API Key (Generate) button`.
 Once an API Key is generated it will need to be supplied in a header called `apiKey` to authenticate requests.

+## Hooks / Integrations

+On the completion of a order if a `orderHook` URL is configured, expressCart will POST the data to the configured URL.
+This is handy or IFTTT or Zapier Webhooks where you may want to use the integration methods to retrieve the order details in other systems.

+Example use might be to send all orders to a Google Docs spreadsheet or an accounting package or a packing slip software etc.

 ## Admin

 Visit: [http://127.0.0.1:1111/admin](http://127.0.0.1:1111/admin)